-Twelve Australasian parks have received the international Green flag Award for 2012/13.
-Each of the parks were assessed against a number of criteria and received accolades for their standard of safety, welcoming facilities, excellent management of the environment and historical features, as well as being great places to play and recreate.
+Each of the parks was assessed against a number of criteria and received accolades for their standard of safety, welcoming facilities, excellent management of the environment and historical features, as well as being great places to play and recreate.
 They were also judged for their sustainability practices and high standards of overall management.

 Urban parks, gardens and nature reserves to receive the Green Flag Award are listed below.
 For more information on each of the sites please click on their corresponding link.

 Leading Practices for Green Flag Award Parks and Green Spaces

 During judging of the Green Flag Award a number of leading practices, innovations or unique experiences/activities across the eight different criteria were witnessed at the participating parks and green spaces.
 The information below provides examples of their uniqueness, leading practice or innovation observed by the judges.

 Parks Forum encourages you to contact us if you would like to know more about the Award winning parks and their managing agencies.

 Ambury Regional Park is a working farm close to urban Auckland that preserves rural landscapes and provides farm education programmes for school children.
 The park offers expansive vistas of the Manukau Heads and Mangere Mountain, and contains unique geological features, such as lava caves, Maori stonefields and European stonewalls.More »

 Centennial Parklands is one of Australia’s leading public parklands and holds a distinctive and special place in Australian history, culture and modern day life.
 Encompassing Centennial Park, Moore Park and Queens Park, the Parklands covers 360 hectares and receives an estimated 11 million visits a year.More »